w3f/Grants-Program/applications/ocelloids_xcm_monitoring_service.md

 **XCM Execution Success**

 The XCM message sent from the origin chain was received and executed successfully.
-There are two sub-cases in this scenario:

-1. The received asset amount minus fees matches the sent asset amount, and the accounts where assets are deposited correspond to the beneficiary account in the XCM message.
-In this case, we will send a "XCM Transfer Success" notification, including contextual data such as the XCM message hash, block numbers of the XCM message on the origin and destination chains, sender account, beneficiary account, transferred asset, amount, and fees paid.
+In this case, we will send an "XCM Transfer Success" notification, including contextual data such as the XCM message hash, block numbers of the XCM message on the origin and destination chains, sender account, beneficiary account, transferred asset and amount.

-2. If either the received asset amount or the deposit account on the destination chain does not match the specified values in the XCM message, a "XCM Transfer Executed with Discrepancies" notification will be sent, providing details of the discrepancy and additional contextual data.

 **XCM Execution Fail**

 The XCM message was received at the destination chain but failed to execute correctly.
-In this case, a "XCM Transfer Execution Failed" notification will be sent, including the XCM error returned in the event and additional contextual data.
+In this case, an "XCM Transfer Fail" notification will be sent, including the XCM error returned in the event and additional contextual data.

-**XCM Message Not Received**

-Users can configure a "maxBlock" field in the subscription to specify the interval, in blocks, that the service should wait before triggering a "XCM Message Not Received" notification if the XCM message is not received on the destination chain within the defined time frame.
-The subscription will continue to monitor the XCM message in case it arrives later than expected.

 ### Service Configuration